 I'm intrigued by this process and the impact on the individual; and rather than ignoring your reflection with a metallic device, I use metal and reflective surfaces that encourage you to look for yourself within the art.

 The change in focus, causes the initial impact of the painting's composition to cease in importance, with an invitation to look closer at mesmerizing deep textures that have ultra smooth surfaces; upon which light dances across iridescent colours tensioned with the opaque.

 To see what's going on, reflections are chased with tilted heads, bodies bent this way and that, looking from side to side, in exactly the same way I moved to create the painting.
 It's like a universally known but never learnt dance – a visceral interactive response between us.
-Which is unique for each person as no one will ever see the exact same image.

 Because there is such interaction with the art, the creative process is completed by whoever hangs and places the work.
 As by adding the piece to an individual environment, it will react uniquely to the light and colours within the space, which becomes the final creative expression.